Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 navMenu: false
 title: 'How to RegEx replace in Visual Studio Code'
 pubDate: 2022-10-07
+keywords: regex,visual studio code,vscode,replace
+description: Find out how to perform a complex search and replace in Visual Studio Code using a RegEx.
 bannerImage:
   src: /img/2022/10/preview-replacements.png
   alt: Visual Studio Code providing a preview of RegEx replacements